-2. Explore San Miguel
+4. Explore San Miguel

-3. Visit the Cozumel Island Museum
+5. Visit the Cozumel Island Museum

-4. Visit the Ruins of San Gervasio
+6. Visit the Ruins of San Gervasio

 The Mayan people inhabited the Yucatan Peninsula for centuries.
 Today there are ruins of their towns and cities throughout the area, including on Cozumel.
 This is a great option if you’re curious about Mayan culture, but don’t want to pay for an expensive (often $100/person or more) excursion to Tulum.

 Historians believe this site was once devoted to Ixchel, Mayan goddess of love and fertility.
-Idols to the deity no longer remain, but the ruins are worth a look, especially if you are curious about ancient Mayan culture.
+The ruins are worth a look, especially if you are curious about ancient Mayan culture.
 Bring water and bug repellent for this DIY excursion and opt for closed shoes rather than sandals

-Admission is about $10 and free for kids under 10.
+Admission is $12.50 and free for kids under 3.

-5. Take a Picture with WWII Fighter Planes
+7. Take a Picture with Your Ship

-7. Go Souvenir Shopping
+8. Go Souvenir Shopping